//not the thank-you page

 A motorcycle accident claim can recover compensation for:

-Michigan’s motorcycle laws are unique when compared to some other states because helmet use is not required.
-In Michigan, drivers and their passengers can forego a helmet if they are at least 21 years old and are protected by at least $20,000 in insurance (drivers and passengers must each have $20,000 in insurance coverage.
+Michigan’s motorcycle laws are unique when compared to some other states, because helmet use is not required.
+In Michigan, drivers and their passengers can forgo a helmet if they are at least 21 years old and are protected by at least $20,000 in insurance (drivers and passengers must each have $20,000 in insurance coverage).
 Additionally, drivers must pass a safety course or have had their motorcycle license for at least two years before they are able to drive without a helmet.

 Michigan’s motorcycle laws also include the following rules: